Working with Traumatized Parts

 • For example, one part might be driven by the desire for security and stability, while another part seeks adventure and novelty.

 During traumatic events, mind and body react instinctively to protect ourselves and survive.
-The intensity of these events often makes it challenging to integrate all aspects of the experience, leading to the creation of inner parts as adaptive responses to trauma.
-Therefore, as a result of insufficiently landed shock trauma, the integrated self may split into different parts.
+The intensity of these events often makes it challenging to integrate all aspects of the experience, leading to the fragmentation of the inner experience.

 Both shock and developmental trauma may lead to the creation of different categories of parts:

-• Traumatized Parts carry the overwhelming unprocessed emotions of traumatic experiences.
+• Traumatized Parts carry the overwhelming, unprocessed emotions of traumatic experiences within them – Here one finds for example, the wounded Inner Child.

 • Functional Parts protect us against falling into the trauma with (fairly) functional behaviours.

-• Difficult Parts protect us against the traumatized emotions with problematic behaviour.
+• Difficult Parts protect us against the traumatized emotions with drastic or problematic behaviour.

-At the same time there is are healthy parts, which are unaffected by trauma
+At the same time there is a healthy self, or a healthy essence, which is unaffected by trauma

 The Internal System of Parts